intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] Option to overflow the Point Bar (thus making it bigger; not great for MASSIVE amounts of Point Types) or having a separate button that appears that, when pressed, will open up a popup displaying the other Point Types
+- [ ] Choice Function to immediately change the page
+  - [ ] Maybe even one to GOTO a Choice… somehow

 [fluent-vue]: https://github.com/fluent-vue/fluent-vue
 [vue-i18n]: https://kazupon.github.io/vue-i18n/